sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - Column headers (first row, if present - see option below):
   - For the dataflow column, always contains the term *DATAFLOW*.
   - For a dimension column, contains the dimension's ID, name or both (see option below).
-  - For the measure column, always contains the term *VALUE*.
+  - For the measure column, always contains the term *OBS_VALUE*.
   - For an attribute column, contains the attribute's ID, name or both (see option below).
   - For any custom column, contains any custom but unique term.
 - Column content (all rows after header):